Rogue One: Critical response

 George Lucas was reported to have enjoyed the film more than The Force Awakens; upon hearing this, Edwards said, "I can die happy now."

 The film was praised for its exploration of ethics in engineering; in a reviewer's words, "the core ethical arc of the film is one man's decision to engineer the Death Star in such a way as to prevent its use for galactic domination.
 One could fairly re-title the movie to 'Rogue One: an Engineering Ethics Story.'"

-A writer for the military news website Task & Purpose lauded Rogue One as the Star Wars film that best reflects real military experience.
-Many details, James Seddon writes, resonate with his own 21 years of service in the U.S. Navy:
+James Seddon, writer for the military news website Task & Purpose lauded Rogue One as the Star Wars film that best reflects real military experience.
+Many details resonate with his own military service and seem real to veterans: "The spacecraft rattle annoyingly.
+Places where hands would naturally grab, or gear would rub, have the paint worn off.
+Cockpit windows are scratched, and, if the sunlight hits them wrong, they are hard to see through.
+Headphones get hung on a convenient grab rail and not on the hanger designed for them—if there even was a hanger.
+Apparently, designers of military vehicles in galaxies far, far, away have also never actually operated them in the field."
+He also pointed to aspects beyond the film's production design, like rebel Lt.
+Sefla's muzzle discipline, the "bitter stoicism" predominant among characters who "spend most of their time wet, uncomfortable, afraid, and bickering" even as they work diligently to complete their mission, and the moral ambiguity of some of the rebels' actions.

-He also pointed to aspects beyond the film's production design, like Rebel Lt.
-Sefla's muzzle discipline, the "bitter stoicism" predominant among characters who "spend most of their time wet, uncomfortable, afraid, and bickering" even as they work diligently to complete their mission, and the moral ambiguity of some of the Rebel's actions.
+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 176.